davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 25-MAR-2024
 * OpenMeteoEDA_202306_v003 runs every combination of 2 predictors on fct_hour, using a smaller training subset
+* OpenMeteoEDA_202306_v003 explores R2 for each combination of 2 predictors on fct_hour, using a smaller training subset